brittanymoore/angular-vertex/README.md

 * linting with tslint / codelyzer
 * some angular-cli support**

-**This project was not built with angular-cli, but has the minimal support required to use ng generate (because it's awesome).
+**This project was not built with angular-cli, but has the minimal support required to use the 'ng g' commands.

 ## Getting Started